 KO Database of Molecular Functions

 The KO (KEGG Orthology) database is a database of molecular functions represented in terms of functional orthologs.
-A functional ortholog is manually defined in the context of KEGG molecular networks, namely, KEGG pathway maps, BRITE hierarchies and KEGG modules.
-Each node of the network, such as a box in the KEGG pathway map, is given a KO identifier (called K number) as a functional ortholog defined from experimentally characterized genes and proteins in specific organisms, which are then used to assign orthologous genes in other organisms based on sequence similarity.
+A functional ortholog is manually defined in the context of KEGG molecular networks, namely, KEGG pathway maps, BRITE hierarchies and KEGG modules, and is given a KO identifier called K number.
+Most KOs are defined from experimentally characterized genes and proteins in specific organisms, which are then generalized to other organisms based on sequence similarity.
 The granularity of "function" is context-dependent, and the resulting KO grouping may correspond to a group of highly similar sequences within a limited organism group or it may be a more divergent group.

-The KO system is a network-based classification of KOs shown below:
+The term KO system is used for a network-based classification of KOs shown below:

 00001 KEGG Orthology (KO)